grafana/agent/docs/configuration/integrations/github-exporter-config.md

 which is an embedded version of [`github_exporter`](https://github.com/infinityworks/github-exporter).
 This allows for the collection of metrics from the github api.

+We strongly recommend that you configure a separate authentication token for the Agent, and give it only the strictly mandatory security privilegies necessary for monitoring your node, as per the [official documentation](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps).
+We also recommend that you use `api_token_file` parameter, to avoid setting the authentication token directly on the Agent config file.

 Full reference of options:

 ```yaml